Our Simple 9-Step Estate Planning Checklist from The Postage for 2023

 - Beneficiaries – the people who receive what you leave behind

 - Trusts – the arrangements for how you will distribute what you leave behind

 - Executor – the person in charge of the distribution

-While your last will and testament dictates what happens after you die, a living will details what you want to happen when you’re still alive (but unable to make decisions for yourself).
-Such items may include:
+While your last will and testament dictate what happens after you die, an advanced directive (also called a living will) details what you want to happen when you’re still alive but unable to make decisions for yourself.
+Such items should include:

 - Documents – keep these in a single location so your representative can find them

-In short, this document tells people what you want to happen if you can’t tell them yourself.
+In short, the advanced directive tells people what you want to happen if you can’t tell them yourself.